Flurrywinde/Git-Status/README.md

 * Removed extra spaces in the columns for more skinniness.
 * Fixed a bug where sometimes the script would report no changes when there really were some.
 * Notify you if there is no remote.
 (I forget to attach to a remote and like to know when that happens.)
+* Added a new option, `--needful` to skip repos that are up-to-date.

 ## Screenshot
 ![Watch show_status in tmux](/gitstatusall.png?raw=true "Real-time Git Status Summary in a tmux pane")